mjwhitta/nutsak/README.md

 ```
 $ sak tcp-listen:4444,fork stdout
+$ # or don't provide second seed to default to stdio
+$ sak tcp-l:4444,fork
 ```

 To create a simple TCP client:

 ```
 $ sak stdin tcp:4444
+$ # or don't provide second seed to default to stdio
+$ sak tcp:4444
 ```

 ### Library